-CODATA is the Committee on Data of the International Council for Science (ICSU).
-CODATA exists to promote global collaboration to improve the availability and usability of data for all areas of research.
+CODATA is the Committee on Data of the International Science Council (ISC).
+CODATA exists to promote global collaboration to advance Open Science and to improve the availability and usability of data for all areas of research.
 CODATA supports the principle that data produced by research and susceptible to be used for research should be as open as possible and as closed as necessary.
-CODATA works also to advance the interoperability and the usability of such data: research data should be intelligently open or FAIR.
-By promoting the policy, technological and cultural changes that are essential to make research data more widely available and more usable, CODATA helps advance ICSU’s mission of strengthening international science for the benefit of society.
+CODATA works also to advance the interoperability and the usability of such data: research data should be FAIR (Findable, Accessible, Interoperable and Reusable).
+By promoting the policy, technological and cultural changes that are essential to promote Open Science, CODATA helps advance ISC’s vision and mission of advancing science as a global public good.

 - promoting principles, policies and practices for Open Data and Open Science;